 When I think of Oregon and the Pacific Northwest, I usually have in mind more coastal areas.
 All but one of my previous visits to Washington or Oregon have been to the western side of the Cascade Mountains: to Seattle, Portland, the Willamette Valley, or to some little city along the Oregon coast.

-And the thick forests in those areas are among the few places I have visited in the lower forty-eight states that might be even greener than our Green Mountain State.
+And the thick forests in those areas are among the few places I have visited in the lower forty-eight states that might be even greener than the aptly named Green Mountain State, my home state of Vermont.
 Maybe because they are wetter.
 Although Portland has only a slight edge over Middlebury in average annual rainfall, with forty inches per year compared to our thirty-six, it far surpasses Vermont in number of rainy days.
 Portland comes in third among all cities in the United States with an average of one hundred and sixty-four rainy days per year.
 Seattle comes in sixth with one hundred and forty-nine.

 Which is why, this past weekend, when I took a float trip down Oregon’s Deschutes River, I was a little surprised to find myself in the midst of high desert country averaging a mere nine inches per year of rain.